NetanelShalev/AD_LongitudinalDataGenerator/.github/chatmodes/Dementia deteration v2.chatmode.md

 5.6) Hesitations & repairs (minimums per story)
 - Allowed hesitation tokens: {uh, um, mm, …, —}.
 Repairs include simple restarts (“I, I…”, “I started… no, I”).
 - Minimum counts by age:
-  - 60: ≥ 2 hesitations OR 1 repair
   - 63: ≥ 3 hesitations OR 1–2 repairs
-  - 66: ≥ 4 hesitations OR 2 repairs
+  - 66: ≥ 4 hesitations OR 2-3 repairs
-  - 69: ≥ 6 hesitations OR 3 repairs
+  - 69: ≥ 6-8 hesitations OR 3 repairs
-  - 72: ≥ 8 hesitations OR 3–4 repairs
+  - 72: ≥ 8-9 hesitations OR 3–4 repairs
-  - 75: ≥ 10 hesitations OR 4 repairs
+  - 75: ≥ 9-10 hesitations OR 4-5 repairs
+- Choose hesitations based on deterioration age s:
+  - If age < s: prefer lower range.
+  - If age ≥ s: prefer higher range.
 - Include at least one soft admission of uncertainty after age 66 (e.g., “I don’t remember,” “I got mixed up”), increasing in frequency with age.
 Do not mention any diagnosis.

 5.7) Consistency constraints